vaishnaviadiga2/GigWorker-Insurance-AI/README.md

 The q-commerce market is dominated by platforms like Blinkit, Zepto, and Swiggy Instamart, with a strong presence in urban delivery ecosystems.

 ### Regulatory Context
-**Recent regulations recognize gig workers and introduce basic social security benefits.However, inome protetion for daily earnings remains largely unaddressed.**
+Recent regulations recognize gig workers and introduce basic social security benefits.However, inome protection for daily earnings remains largely unaddressed.

 ---